 So many of the store-bought cleaning products taking up your cabinet space really could be replaced with a few pantry items.
 DIY-ing your own cleaners is easier than you think—it’s mostly a matter of getting into the habit—and the right formulas really do work.
+(This list of 100+ household uses for vinegar is a great place to start!)
 Commit to replacing just one of your regular cleaning products with a homemade option.
 Get used to that, then keep going!

 Check out these tricks frugal shoppers use to save big on groceries.

 A 36-pack of microfibre cloths costs you about the same as a 12-pack of paper towels, but it will last you way longer.
 Invest in a stash of pretty cloth napkins, too.
 Keep a mini hamper under the sink to corral the dirties—and effectively keep paper products out of your kitchen.

 These are the things you should never clean with paper towels.